bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 `System.Manage` as the required scope.
-The effective requirement is actually `GatewayPattern.Publish`, resolved against the runtime's namespace (for example `<namespace>:GatewayPattern.Publish`), and it is granted automatically to the runtime's registering System Owner.
+The effective requirement is actually `GatewayPattern.Publish`, resolved against the runtime's namespace (for example `<namespace>:GatewayPattern.Publish`), and it is granted automatically to the runtime's registering System Admin.
 Authorization happens in two stages: `GatewayPattern.Publish` gates the `preview`/`diff`/`apply`/`delete` endpoint itself for the human caller, and a separate `GatewayConfig.Publish` scope, held by the internal